By Ryan McMillian, MDIV, MFT

 Get our expert-led video training on better communication from the comfort of your own home.

 Have you ever said to your significant other, “I’m tired of always being the bigger person in this relationship?”
 You can predict what happens next.
 Comparisons breed defensiveness.
 You share your goodness in the face of their faults.
 This “I’m good, and you’re bad” dichotomy rarely leads to the intended result of apologies and happily ever after moments.
 Comparisons can single-handedly rob your relationship of its good and joyous moments.
 It’s the start of a recurring nightmare.

 Comparisons can single-handedly rob your relationship of its good and joyous moments.

 Rather than saving the relationship through “bigger” person tactics, become the best you.
-Do not hide important parts of who you are.
+Don’t hide important parts of who you are.
 Your best self may listen more carefully to your partner’s needs, and share your needs without criticizing.
 The next time you plan to be the bigger person in the relationship, reconsider your approach and focus on becoming the best you.
-To be the best you and change the tune into a riveting up tempo groove, address the elephant, view your partner as strong and eliminate comparisons.
+To be the best you, change the tune into a riveting up-tempo groove, address the elephant, view your partner as strong, and eliminate comparisons.

 BMWK – do you find that being the bigger person, helps or hurts your relationship in the long run?
 Let us know your thoughts.